Date: August 2, 2022

 The meadows soon gave way to a rocky drainage which we followed down the valley.

-Eventually we reached a major junction, where we joined up with King Creek, and followed it west for the final ~1.6km to the highway.
+Eventually we reached a major junction, where we joined up with the west fork of King Creek, and followed it for the final couple kilometers to the highway.

 Tried to hand-hold a 1/8 of a second shutter speed...and it actually turned out pretty good ;)!